TrellixVulnTeam/swahilipython_SCMU/Doc/library/json.rst

     ['[2.0', ', 1.0', ']']

-Using :mod:`json.tool` from the shell to validate and pretty-print:
+Using :mod:`json.tool` kutoka the shell to validate and pretty-print:

 .. code-block:: shell-session